jruby/warbler/README.txt

 1. Install the gem: <tt>gem install warbler</tt>.
 2. Run warbler in the top directory of your Rails application: <tt>warble</tt>.
-3. Deploy your railsapp.war file to your favorite Java application server.
+3. Deploy your myapp.war file to your favorite Java application server.

 == Usage